 COVID-19 Guidance

 With a highly vaccinated population and increased access to antiviral medicines to treat COVID-19, public health experts have said it is safe to remove most COVID-19 rules.
 However, we know that it’s still a worrying time for many of you.
+COVID-19 might not be featured as much in the media anymore but it is still very present in our communities.
 We are updating this page as information comes, to help you to look after yourself and your loved ones if help is needed.

 Long COVID Guidelines